 A cookie is a text file with short data sequences (a sequence of letters and numbers) that by itself cannot perform any operations.
 This text file is transferred to your browser by the web server when you visit a website.
 The cookie is stored on your local computer.
 There are two different types of cookies: temporary cookies and permanent cookies.
 We use both temporary cookies, which are automatically deleted from your mobile device or computer at the end of the browser session, and also permanent cookies, which remain on your computer or mobile device for up to ten years after the browser session.
 They are automatically disabled after the programmed time.

-You can view in your browser’s log at any time which cookies are being run.
+You can check your browser’s log at any time to see which cookies are being run.

 4.2 How safe is it to enable cookies?

 It is safe to enable cookies when visiting our digital presence.
 When using a third-party computer, however, we recommend deleting cookies and your browser history to prevent subsequent users from being able to see your surfing behaviour.

 - What web analytics services do we use?

 Most browsers accept cookies automatically.
 However, you can instruct your browser not to accept any cookies or to prompt you before accepting a cookie from a website you visit.
 You can also delete cookies on your computer or mobile device using the feature for doing so in your browser.

 To enable or disable cookies in your web browser:

 - Check which web browser you are using and then select the relevant link below.
 On the page you are taken to, you will find instructions on how to enable or disable cookies in your web browser.

 - If you choose not to accept our cookies or the cookies and tools of our partner companies, you will not be able to see certain information on our websites and will be unable to use some functions that improve your visit.